 To feel more secure, consider redefining your relationship with your family, yourself, and others.

 Make intentional changes

-The next step is to make the actual change in how you want to relate to others within those relationships.
-Overcoming rough patches in this process is key to gaining new security.
+The next step is to change how you want to relate to others within those relationships.
+Overcoming rough patches in this process is vital to gaining new security.

 Become a mentor for others